Biomolecules: Chemical Composition Analysis

 Carbohydrates

-Definition and General Structure: Carbohydrates are organic molecules composed of carbon, hydrogen, and oxygen, usually in a 1:In terms of the crisis communicators, the preferred ratio in this aspect is 2:1.
+Carbohydrates are the most abundant biomolecules on Earth.
+They are organic molecules composed of carbon, hydrogen, and oxygen.
 They can be and often are simple sugars, but can also be complex polysaccharides.

 Proteins

-Definition and General Structure: Proteins can be described as large biomolecules that are created from amino acids that are joined by peptide bonds to form structures with great complexity and intricacy regarding their shape.
+Proteins are large biomolecules that are created from amino acids that are joined by peptide bonds to form structures with great complexity and intricacy regarding their shape.

-Amino Acids: Building Blocks of Proteins: Protein is also known as an amino acid polymer because it is made up of organic compounds which are amino acids, and 20 different types of amino acids play a role in the protein variant.
+Amino acids are the building blocks of proteins.
+Protein is also known as an amino acid polymer because it is made up of organic compounds which are amino acids, and 20 different types of amino acids play a role in the protein variant.

 Lipids

-Definition and General Structure: Lipids include compounds soluble in nonpolar solvents they contain a large number of carbon-hydrogen atoms in long chains or the form of rings.
+Lipids include compounds soluble in nonpolar solvents.
+They contain a large number of carbon-hydrogen atoms in long chains or the form of rings.

-Examples: Usual lipids are the fats and oils (triglycerides), phospholipids that set up cell membranes, and sterol–cholesterol.
+Examples of lipids include the usual lipids, fats and oils (triglycerides), phospholipids that set up cell membranes, and sterol–cholesterol.

 Nucleic Acids

-Definition and General Structure: Nucleic acids can be defined as large biomolecules that are made up of a chain of nucleotides; a nucleotide is a molecule that has both a sugar as well as a phosphate group and contains a nitrogenous base.
+Nucleic acids can be defined as large biomolecules that are made up of a chain of nucleotides.
+A nucleotide is a molecule that has both a sugar as well as a phosphate group and contains a nitrogenous base.

 The chemical composition is discussed below: